masc-ucsc/livehd/docs/Python.md

 # Build a Python interface steps

 1-Create a pybind11 class interface in your pass directory.
-It must be named py_XXX.hpp were XXX is the pass name.
+It must be named py_XXX.hpp where XXX is the pass name.
 Use a py_XXX.hpp as your starting point.
 E.g: py_inou_rand.hpp.

 2-Use the python options.
 Must include py_options.hpp in the main XXX.hpp file for the pass.
 E.g: inou_rand.hpp